Eating out in Covent Garden

 has been known for its French food since 1997 when it first opened in New York but we have had one in London since 2013.
 The set menu pricing is very reasonable but you do need to book in advance.
 Enjoy oysters, mussels, macaroni cheese (did we say French?) and of course crème brulee.
 An orange and apricot spritz is waiting for you too.

 Let’s face it, you can get sushi pretty much everywhere but often it’s pretty tasteless.
-Not so at Sticks n Sushi
+This is not so at Sticks n Sushi

 where set menu “Come for a Swim”, the Sashimi Deluxe bowl and Temaki Setto gets you super excited about your Omega 3 intake.
 Salads are great too.
 Like so many great places it’s located on Henrietta Street.